GoogleChrome/web.dev/src/site/content/en/blog/launch-handler/index.md

 - `route_to`:

-  - `new_client`: A new browsing context is created in a web app window to load the launch's target URL.
+  - `new-client`: A new browsing context is created in a web app window to load the launch's target URL.
-  - `existing_client`: The most recently interacted with browsing context in a web app window for the app being launched is chosen to handle the launch.
+  - `existing-client`: The most recently interacted with browsing context in a web app window for the app being launched is chosen to handle the launch.
 How the launch is handled within that browsing context depends on `navigate_existing_client`.
   - `auto`: The behavior is up to the user agent to decide what works best for the platform.
-For example, mobile devices only support single clients and would use `existing_client`, while desktop devices support multiple windows and would use `new_client` to avoid data loss.
+For example, mobile devices only support single clients and would use `existing-client`, while desktop devices support multiple windows and would use `new-client` to avoid data loss.

 - `navigate_existing_client`:
   - `always`: Existing browsing contexts chosen for launch will navigate the browsing context to the launch's target URL.